Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Comparing classification schemes

-The conclusion of this comparative analysis is that no single classification scheme appears to be objectively superior to the others, and there are benefits and drawbacks to each scheme.
-For this reason, this work does not aim to provide a new classification that is superior to previous, but rather to use differing (but complementary) classification schemes to bracket the range of true classifications, as a manner of estimating classification uncertainty.
-For the remainder of this paper, we will present results using each of the \textsc{ProFuse}, SB and DR4 classifications.
+Our conclusion based on this comparison is that no single classification scheme appears to be objectively superior to the others, and there are benefits and drawbacks to each scheme.
+For this reason, this work does not aim to provide a new classification that is superior to previous, but rather to use differing (but complementary) classification schemes to bracket the range of classifications, to estimate classification uncertainty.
+For the remainder of this paper, we will present results using each of the \textsc{ProFuse}, SB and DR4 structural classifications.

 Throughout this paper, when we present statistics relating to the visual classes, we show outputs from our ProFuse modelling.
-For all single-component visual classes ( \texttt{D}, \texttt{C}, \texttt{E}, and \texttt{H}/ \texttt{HE}\footnote{Note that this category was not included in Figs. \ref{fig:ModelSelectionMatrix} and \ref{fig:ModelSelectionMatrix_percentages} simply because they are infrequently selected classes at our redshift range. }) we use the FS ProFuse model, and for all two-component classses ( \texttt{cBD} and \texttt{dBD}), we use the typical BD model.
+For all single-component visual classes (\texttt{D}, \texttt{C}, \texttt{E}, and \texttt{H}/ \texttt{HE}\footnote{Note that this category was not included in Fig. \ref{fig:ModelSelectionMatrix} simply because they are infrequently selected classes at our redshift range. }) we use the FS ProFuse model, and for all two-component classses (\texttt{cBD} and \texttt{dBD}), we use the typical BD model.
 It is important to note therefore that the ``total" sample properties according to the two classes will therefore vary (even though the sample itself is the same).